+A common question is whether you may have enough debt to file bankruptcy.
 Unlike what most people would think, there is no minimum debt threshold that one has to achieve to qualify for a bankruptcy filing.
 You should consider your financial condition so that you can determine whether you should file for bankruptcy.

 - The creditors’ desire to continue doing business with you.